People Clerk can create a free letter to help you get paid back.Create Letter

-- You lent your co-worker money to pay the bills for a baby he was having.
-You now are struggling to pay for your own kid's daycare.
-Show and explain to your friend that you are having trouble paying for daycare because they haven't paid you back.
+You lent your co-worker money to pay the bills for a baby he was having.
+You are now struggling to pay for your own kid's daycare.
+Show and explain to your co-worker that you are having trouble paying for daycare because they haven't paid you back.

-- You lent your friend money for gas so that they could go to work.
+You lent your cousin money for gas so that they could go to work.
 Your job laid you off and now you are struggling to get off your feet.
-Tell your friend what you are going through as they have also been in the same situation.
+Tell your cousin what you are going through as they have also been in the same situation.

-If your friend is able to empathize with you, they will understand why you need to get paid back quickly.
+If they are able to empathize with you, they will understand why you need to get paid back quickly.

-If you let your friend $1,000, and you told them to pay you the $1,000 back once they had the money it may be hard for them to come up with the $1,000 all at once.
-Let your friend know that they can pay you back $50 per week until the full $1,000 is paid for.
+If you lent someone $1,000 and told them to pay you the $1,000 back once they had the money it may be hard for them to come up with the $1,000 all at once.
+Let the person know that they can pay you back $50 per week until the full $1,000 is paid for.

 It is much easier for someone to pay in installments than a lump sum payment.
 It is also a good idea to ask them how much money they feel comfortable paying and when.
 If they say, I can pay you $100 every 15th of the month, then it was their idea how much they could pay you and when.
 It is easier to get "buy-in" from someone when it is their idea.

-You have tried to talk to your friend about them paying you back but you are not making any progress.
+You have tried to talk to the person who owes you money about them paying you back but you are not making any progress.
 Now what?
 Ask them to sit down with you and brainstorm ways that you can be paid back the money you loaned them.
 As we mentioned in the previous section, it is easier to get "buy-in" from someone when it is their idea and a brainstorming session may stimulate some good ideas.

-How to ask your friend to brainstorm ideas?
-Tell your friend, "Look I understand you can't pay me the money I loaned you, but I would love to brainstorm ideas on how we can cancel this debt."
+How to ask them to brainstorm ideas?
+Tell them, "Look I understand you can't pay me the money I loaned you, but I would love to brainstorm ideas on how we can cancel this debt."

 Write down all the ideas.
 It is really important to write down all the ideas that you both come up with.
 As you are brainstorming, agree not to comment on any ideas until after you have exhausted all options.
-Commenting on ideas you are putting down on paper during the brainstorming session may discourage your friend from offering other ideas based on your comments from the first ideas.
+Commenting on ideas you are putting down on paper during the brainstorming session may discourage the other person from offering other ideas based on your comments from the first ideas.

 Review the ideas for repayment.
 Once you are done brainstorming the ideas for repayment, take a moment to read them out loud together.
 Go through each idea and tell each other what you think about each idea.
 You can go over any pros or cons of each idea.

-Here are some examples of creative solutions on how to get your friend to repay the money they borrowed:
+Here are some examples of creative solutions on how to get someone to repay the money you lent them:

-- You know your friend makes the best BBQ and your birthday is coming up.
+You lent money to a friend you know loves and makes the best BBQ and your birthday is coming up.
 Instead of having them repay you the money you lent them, have them cook your next birthday meal.

-- You know you really need your garage to be cleaned out and it is going to take you the whole weekend to clean it out.
-Ask your friend if they are willing to clean and organize your garage and in return, they don't have to pay you the money they borrowed.
+You know you really need your garage to be cleaned out and it is going to take you the whole weekend to clean it out.
+Ask the other person if they are willing to clean and organize your garage and in return, they don't have to pay you the money they borrowed.

-- You need to find someone to take care of your dog while you have to be out of town.
-You know your friend loves dogs and would take care of your dog as if they were their own.
+You need to find someone to take care of your dog while you have to be out of town.
+You know the other person loves dogs and would take care of your dog as if they were their own.
 You know it is going to cost you a lot of money to have someone take care of your dog.
-Ask your friend if they can take care of your dog while you are out of town in exchange for the money you lent your friend.
+Ask the other person if they can take care of your dog while you are out of town in exchange for the money you lent them.